cferdinandi/tabby/README.md

 Getting started with Tabby is really easy.
 [View the online tutorial](http://cferdinandi.github.com/tabby/) or dig through the `index.html` file.

 ## Changelog
+* v5.0 (January 27, 2014)
+  * Switched to a data attribute for the toggle selector (separates scripts from styles).
+  * Removed unused `tab-toggle` class.
+  * Prefixed script with a `;` to prevent errors if other scripts are incorrectly closed.
+  * Added namespacing to IIFE.
 * v4.0 (December 4, 2013)
   * Added Sass support.
   * Removed horizontal and vertical styling for great design flexibility.